 Hardware / household supplies

-Homebase are offering a delivery service, which appears to cover most of their products.
+- Homebase offer a delivery service, which appears to cover most of their products.

-Toolstation are offering a click and collect service that is almost instant - we ordered sitting in the car outside the shop, and picked up the stuff a few minutes later.
+- Toolstation offer a click and collect service that is almost instant - we ordered sitting in the car outside the shop, and picked up the stuff a few minutes later.

 Spring means it's time to sort out the garden, if you're lucky enough to have one.
 But, with the closure of Garden centres, sourcing supplies is not easy.

 Many supermarkets and grocery stores also have a few plants, and these are a possible solution, along with the Hardware stores listed above.
 Amazon sell plants too.
 There are however a number of companies that offer plants online.
 We have never used them, but an online search showed these possibilities.
 Ideally, use Paypal, to ensure you protect your bank details.

 If you like your entertainment in digital forms, then you probably don't need this blog!
 Amazon and itunes sell digital films and music that you can download and keep.
 Netflix and Amazon Prime offer a wide range of films you can watch online on a subscription basis.
 Often, you can get a month's free trial, which may get you through the worst of the crisis!

 Clothing is one of the easiest things to buy online, and most stores offer returns if the item doesn't fit, or if you're not happy with it.
 Check the size guidelines carefully and you' re more likely to be happy with the fit.

 The search options usually allow you to search by size, colour, brand, and make it so much easier to find what you want, in your size!
 We've been buying clothing online for at least ten years, and love shopping this way.

 It's good to try your usual high street store first, and see if they do online deliveries - most do!
 There are also a number of catalogue stores that you can use.
 Some options to try are listed below: